Skip to content

 FAQ About Hipon in Tagalog

-What is the Tagalog word for shrimp?
-Hipon is the most common term; sugpo for larger prawns.
+Hipon is the most common term, while sugpo is used for larger prawns.

 How do you pronounce hipon?
-HEE-pon (stress on the first syllable).

-Conclusion: Embrace “Hipon” and Dive into Tagalog Seafood Flavor
+Conclusion: Embrace Hipon and Dive into Tagalog Seafood Flavor